Volunteer at the ASPCA Adoption Center

 We are extremely fortunate to consistently have an overwhelming response from individuals who want to be a part of our program, but are unable to accept every applicant.
 In order to assist us with matching prospective volunteers with the needs of the shelter, we ask everyone who is interested in volunteering to fill out the application and answer all questions (being as specific as possible where applicable).
 If your skills, experience, interests and availability meet our needs at this time, we will contact you about how to get started.
 You will hear from us, either way, within a month.
 Thank you again for your interest in donating your time and love to the care of the animals at the ASPCA shelter.

-Please note that if you are selected to join the program, you will be informed via e-mail, and given the choice between a session in October, November or December.
+Please note that if you are selected to join the program, you will be informed via e-mail, and given the choice between a session in January, February or March..
 A processing fee of $25 will be collected at the time of the orientation.
 The fee will be waived for students with a valid ID and individuals under 18 years of age.
-This fee includes your initial volunteer T-shirt, training class course materials, and a photo ID.
+This fee includes your initial volunteer T-shirt, training class course materials, a photo ID, a 15 percent discount at the ASPCA Online Store (effective immediately) and a 20 percent discount at the ASPCA Animal Hospital (after six months of active service).

 Additional training classes will be required, based on your area of interest—see the Types of ASPCA Volunteer Opportunities section below.
 These classes are provided at no charge and are required for the safety of our volunteers and our animals.